-But that's exactly what happens in this masterpiece of the comics form that you can buy here.
+But that's exactly what happens in this masterpiece of the comics form.

 The strips were reproduced from the original art and tearsheets originally assembled by the artist, David Wright, himself.

 In a nutshell: great art, great visual and psychological characterization.
 I especially like David Wright's hatchings and cross-hatchings.
 He was at the peak of his abilities in the mid sixties, when this story was published, one strip each day, in UK's Daily Mail.

 Carol Day's strip # 2486.
 In the second panel we can see jazzman Memphis Slim.